grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Jane:** Fine with me.
 Looks like a lot of work.
 Nice that we discovered it up-front.
 For me, the limiting capability seemed so obvious that I did not even think it would be worth mentioning.

 **Johnny:** See?
-That is why I do not like the word “obvious".
+That is why I do not like the word "obvious".
 Jane, we will get back to you if any more questions arise.
 For now, I think we know enough to implement these three stories for you.

 **Jane:** good luck!